What are the requirements for admission?

 - A personal statement

-International applicants whose native language is not English must submit evidence of having passed the Test of English as a Foreign Language (TOEFL) with the following scores:
+International applicants whose native language is not English must submit evidence of having passed an English proficiency test.
+The University accepts the Test of English as a Foreign Language (TOEFL), International English Language Testing System (IELTS), and Duolingo tests.

 Note: Our School's Institution code is 1836.